 Since gutters play an important role in the structural integrity of a home, replacing worn gutters should be a priority.
 A common mistake some homeowners make when replacing their own gutters is choosing a gutter style or material that isn't right for the house.
-While you should have measured your roof and purchased the gutter lengths accordingly, there is always a chance that a hardware store or online retailer has provided you with gutters that are too long.
+You should have measured your roof and purchased the gutter lengths accordingly, but there is always a chance that a hardware store or online retailer has provided you with gutters that are too long.
 If you're considering replacing your own gutters, it's important to understand that it's not an easy task.
 You'll need to have some knowledge of how to install them properly, as well as the right tools and materials.